Rika Kihira: Career

+Singles skating

+Early years

 Kihira began learning to skate in 2007.
 In the 2015–16 season, she competed on the advanced novice level, winning gold at the Triglav Trophy.
 She was invited to skate in the gala at the 2015 NHK Trophy as the Japanese national novice champion in the same season.

 She is coached by Mie Hamada and Yamato Tamura in Takatsuki, Osaka.

 According to Hamada, Kihira didn't have any triple jumps when she first came to her, but she still noticed Kihira's high potential in her upper body strength (from gymnastics) and speed while running.
 Hamada recalled that she was convinced from the first day she saw Kihira skate that she could "master a triple Axel."
 The first thing Hamada did was teach Kihira how to control her axis while jumping in order to prepare her for triple jumps.

 2016–17 season: International junior debut

 Kihira made her Junior Grand Prix (JGP) debut in the 2016–17 season.
 In early September, she won the silver medal in Ostrava, Czech Republic, with a total score 0.08 less than Anastasiia Gubanova of Russia.
 Later that month, she outscored World junior champion Marin Honda by 15.49 points for the gold in Ljubljana, Slovenia.
 Kihira landed a triple Axel jump in the free skate, becoming the seventh ladies skater in history to do so.
 She also became the first female skater ever to land eight clean triples in the free skate (the maximum allowed under the Zayak rule).
 She qualified to the 2016–17 JGP Final in Marseille, France, where she finished fourth.